 Anti aging or anti photoaging?

-LET'S GET TO THE BOTTOM OF IT
+LET'S GET TO THE BOTTOM

 The effects of sun exposure

-The chronic effects of prolonged sun exposure, on the other hand, are premature aging given by the alteration of skin cellular structures, dryness, desquamation, alteration of pigmentation, all the way to neoplastic skin diseases.
+The chronic effects of prolonged sun exposure, on the other hand, are premature aging given by the alteration of skin cell structures, dryness, desquamation, alteration of pigmentation, all the way to neoplastic skin diseases.

 THE PROTAGONISTS.